sparrowcode/PermissionsKit/README.md

 ## Keys in Info.plist

-You need to add some keys to the `Info.plist` file with description.
+You need to add some keys to the `Info.plist` file with descriptions.
 List of keys:

 - NSCameraUsageDescription
 - NSContactsUsageDescription